Dynamic Appointment Scheduling: Introduction

 The approach followed relies on dynamic programming \cite{BELL}: the new schedule is evaluated by recursively reducing it to simpler sub-problems of a lower dimension.
-Importantly, the schedule update is performed making use of all information available at the client arrival time under consideration, namely (a)~the number of clients who are already waiting at that time, (b)~the elapsed service time of the client in service (if any), and (c)~the number of clients still to be scheduled.
-In many appointment scheduling studies, such as \cite{HM,PEGD}, service times are assumed to be exponentially distributed, having the advantage of facilitating more explicit analysis.
-Empirical studies, such as~\cite{CV} for the healthcare setting, however show that in various practical contexts this exponentiality assumption is not justified.
-This led us to develop a method that can in principle deal with any type of service-time distribution.
-In our approach the service-time distributions are parameterized by their mean and variance.
-As it turns out, it is convenient to work with the squared coefficient of variation (SCV), defined as the variance divided by the square of the mean, rather than the variance.
-Then the idea is to generate a phase-type distribution with this mean and SCV.
-Informally, phase-type distributions are effectively generalizations of exponential distributions, thus offering considerably more flexibility but at the same time still allowing relatively explicit computations.
-More concretely, phase-type random variables can be thought of as mixtures and sums of exponentially distributed random variables.
-We rely on a fit advocated in \cite{tijms} and used before in the appointment scheduling setting in \cite{KUIP}: if the SCV is below 1 we work with a mixture of two Erlang distributions (with the same scale parameter), if it is above 1 we work with a hyperexponential distribution, i.e., a mixture of two exponential distributions (with distinct scale parameters).
+Importantly, the schedule update is performed by making use of all information available at the client arrival time under consideration, namely (a)~the number of clients who are already waiting at that time, (b)~the elapsed service time of the client in service (if any), and (c)~the number of clients still to be scheduled.
+In many appointment scheduling studies, such as \cite{HM, PEGD}, service times are assumed to be exponentially distributed, having the advantage of facilitating more explicit analysis. \tredd{In particular, due to the memoryless property, it is not necessary to track information about the service time as in (b) above.}

-The main complication of working with non-exponential distributions lies in the fact that the state of the system contains the elapsed service time of the client in service.
-In the exponential case, corresponding with an SCV equal to 1, this quantity has no impact as an immediate consequence of the memoryless property of the exponential distribution.
-In many healthcare-related settings, however, the SCV can be substantially smaller than 1, which informally means that the elapsed service time provides a relatively good prediction of when the service will end.
-On the other hand, it is clear that in service systems with a strong intrinsic variability, the SCV can be significantly larger than 1.
-This means that relying on computations that are based on exponential service times potentially leads to flawed decisions.
+Empirical studies, such as~\cite{CV} for the healthcare setting, however, show that in various practical contexts, this exponentiality assumption is not justified.
+In \cite{VUY}, this is resolved by choosing a discrete-time setting that obtains accurate predictions for any known service-time distribution at low computational cost.
+As the exact service-time distribution is generally unknown, this led us to develop a method that can in principle deal with any type of service-time distribution. \tredd{ In our approach, the service-time distributions are parameterized by their mean and variance (or, more conveniently, by their mean and squared coefficient of variation (SCV)).
+Then the idea is to generate a phase-type distribution with this mean and variance.
+Informally, phase-type distributions are effectively generalizations of exponential distributions, thus offering considerably more flexibility but at the same time still allowing explicit computations. }